-That’s 1.7 million preventable deaths.
-In 2015, TB became the world’s deadliest infectious disease.
-Last year, the World Health Organization estimated that 10.4 million people became sick with TB, with 580,000 cases being drug-resistant.
+That's 1.6 million preventable deaths.
+TB is the world’s deadliest infectious disease.
+The World Health Organization estimated that 10 million people became sick with TB in 2017, with more than half a million cases being drug-resistant.

 TB is loud, and its impact can be seen (and heard) in every

 country in the world.

 As a family disease, TB can swiftly affect all members of a household.
 If one person has TB, all members are at risk.
 Women, children, and people with HIV/AIDS are among those most at risk, as TB is transmitted through the air and thrives in weakened immune systems.

 This will all too often draw an already vulnerable family deeper into hardship.
 Many families can’t afford treatment or even to lose out on days of work or school.
 And if untreated, each adult with active TB will infect between 10 and 15 people every year, negatively impacting the entire community.
 Unfortunately, these are not isolated incidents.